-Brain fog anxiety happens when a person feels anxious and also has difficulty concentrating or thinking clearly.
+Anxiety brain fog happens when a person feels anxious and has difficulty concentrating or thinking clearly.

 Keep reading to learn more about brain fog, why it occurs alongside anxiety, and some other potential causes.

 With brain fog, a person might feel less mentally sharp than usual.
-Thoughts and emotions may feel numb, and everyday activities may seem to require more effort.
-Some people describe it as a foggy haze that makes it harder to access their thoughts or plan ahead.
+They might feel numb, and everyday activities may require more effort.
+Some people describe it as a foggy haze that makes accessing their thoughts or plans harder.

 Some examples of things a person might do because of brain fog include: